Digital-Data-Co/forge-docs/src/administration-guide/api.md

 ## Getting Started with the API

-To start using the Semaphore API, you need to generate an API token.
+To start using the Forge API, you need to generate an API token.
 This token must be included in the request header as:

 ```http